-For the bachelor of arts, bachelor of science, and bachelor of music degrees, some majors require more than 120 semester hours, and may require more than four years to complete.
+For the bachelor of arts, bachelor of science, and bachelor of music degrees, some majors require more than 120 semester credits, and may require more than four years to complete.
 See individual departments for descriptions for specific majors.

 The requirements for these degrees follow.